VUB-HYDR/Wikimpacts/Database/evaluation_results/README.md

 Based on the evaluation result of V3 cross these experiments, we select setting 2 for the further processing.
 For the V4 and V5, we only use setting 2 for evaluation.

+For double annotation, we have two annotators: one for the gold data and one for the output data.
+The annotator for the gold data worked prior to the implementation of the L1-3 guideline, while the annotator for the output data followed the new guideline.
+The L2 and L3 information in the gold data is extracted from the Location field.
+Information at the country level is assigned to L2, while sub-national level information is assigned to L3.